eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 for some $0 < ε < 1/2$.
 Now let $\mathcal Y_w$ be all $m$ output wires of $\mathcal C_w$.
-We assumed that there exists a classical randomized weak simulator of $\mathcal C_w$ called $\widetilde{\mathcal C}_w$, with associated output wires $\widetilde{\mathcal Y}_w$ such that
+We assumed that there exists a classical randomized weak simulator of $\mathcal C_w$, called $\widetilde{\mathcal C}_w$, with associated output wires $\widetilde{\mathcal Y}_w$ such that